evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 # Chromium Speech Keys
 ### [This is optional]

-Because of the high volume smart mirrors being created we have cumulatively been using the Google Speech speech quota for `electron-prebuilt`.
+Because of the high volume smart mirrors being created we have cumulatively been using the Google Speech quota for `electron-prebuilt`.

 To solve this problem, we recommend using your own chromium API keys (giving you your own query quota).
 To get your own keys you'll need to follow the instructions for [Acquiring Keys](https://www.chromium.org/developers/how-tos/api-keys) in the  Chromium developer documentation.